pranavjha1/SibylSystem/README.md

 # Spam Samples Collector

-An Telethon userbot that made to collect samples of spam and automating the process of triggering `/fban` across Telegram.
+An Telethon userbot that made to collect samples of spam and automating the process of triggering `/fban` across Telegram for your bot federation.

 ## Getting Started

+### GitLab Users
 1. [Fork the repo](https://gitlab.com/ThePinsTeam-FedSupport/SpamSamplesCollector/-/forks/new) to the namespace you have access.
 2. Sign in to Heroku, create an new app for your fork then generate an new API token (**Account Settings** -> **Applications**).
 3. Open the **CI/CD Settings**, expand the **Variables** section, then add your app name as `HEROKU_APP_NAME` and your API key as `HEROKU_PRODUCTION_KEY`.
 4. Before deploying to Heroku, see the detailed configuration list below before editing strings or doing some code edits.

+### GitHub
+WIP.

 ### Self-hosting

+Requires Python 3.x and Git during the initial setup.
+For updating, simply `git pull` (to pull code changes) and `./spsmcollector-cli install --virtualenv` (to update dependencies).

 1. [Fork the repo](https://gitlab.com/ThePinsTeam-FedSupport/SpamSamplesCollector/-/forks/new) to the namespace you have access.
 2. Clone your fork onto your machine.
 3. Copy the `config.sample.py`, edit and save as `config.py`.
-5. Install dependencies.
+4. Install dependencies with `./spsmcollector-cli install --virtualenv`.
-4. Depending on your operating system, run `start.sh` or `start.bat`.
+5. Depending on your operating system, run `start.sh` or `start.bat`.

 ## Configuration